 Document Name: Certificación de divorcio (divorce certifícate), escritura notarial de divorcio (notarial deed of divorce), or sentencia de divorcio (divorce decree).

-Issuing Authority: Civil registries (registro civil), notaries (notarías), or courts (tribunales).
+Issuing Authority: Civil Registry (registro civil), notaries (notarías), or courts (tribunales).

 Issuing Authority Personnel Title: Divorce certificates are issued by registrars at civil registries, notarial deeds of divorce are issued by notary publics at notaries, and divorce decrees are issued at courts by the secretary of the court.

-Special Seal(s) / Color / Format: Divorce certificates and divorce decrees can be issued in a printed format on letter size white paper or on a pre-printed form, with handwritten information.
-Notarial deeds of divorce are issued on a legal-size white sheet with three sets of parallel red lines on the sides in the front and two in the back; the information on it is printed.
-All three must have a five CUP stamp, the seal of the issuing authority and the signature of the public employee that issues the document.
+Special Seal(s) / Color / Format: Divorce certificates, divorce decrees, and notarial deeds of divorce vary in format.
+All three must have a stamp, the seal of the issuing authority, and the signature of the public employee that issues the document.

-Unavailable: Adoption is not common in Cuba.
-Cuban law does not permit adoption by non-Cuban citizens.
-In Cuba, there is no distinction between adopted children and biological children.
-When the adoption process concludes with the court’s ruling, the adoption is registered in the folio where the child’s birth is registered, the child’s registration in the civil registry appears with the name of the adoptive parent/s as if they were the biological parents.
-No public records of the adoption are available, except for the adoption decree or adoption certificate the adoptive parents get from court.
+Unavailable: Cuban law does not permit adoption by non-Cuban citizens.
+In Cuba, there is no legal distinction between adopted children and biological children.
+When the adoption process concludes with the court’s ruling, the adoption is registered in the folio where the child’s birth is registered, the child’s registration in the civil registry appears with the name of the adoptive parent(s) as if they were the biological parents.
+No public records of the adoption are available, except for the adoption decree or adoption certificate the adoptive parents receive from the court.
 The birth certificate of the adopted child will not state the child is adopted.
-All existing biological parent-child legal bonds and relationship end with the adoption of the child, as well as those between the child and the biological parents’ biological family members.
-Under exceptional conditions, multi-parent families are recognized.
-For example, in the case of "adoptions by integration", the bond with the biological family is maintained.
-"Adoption by integration" includes the cases in which stepparents adopt a child with consent from the biological parent.
+All existing biological parent-child legal bonds and relationship end with the adoption of the child, as well as those between the child and the biological parents’ family members.

 Available

-Document name: Carnet de identidad, carnet de identidad del extranjero (foreigner ID), and tarjeta de menor (minor card).
+Document name: Carnet de identidad (ID card), carnet de identidad del extranjero (foreigner ID), and tarjeta de menor (minor card).

-Special Seal(s) / Color / Format / Security features: Biometric data, holograms, micro texts, photo, digital signature, invisible print, double image, and areas of mechanic reading.
-All Cuban residents must have one and always carry it.
-At present, identity cards are equipped with enhanced security features such as holograms and micro text and are linked to a national database including digitized photographs, fingerprints, and signatures.
-For minors under 16 years a similar new plastic identity card has recently been issued.
+Special Seal(s) / Color / Format / Security features: At present, identity cards are equipped with enhanced security features such as holograms and micro text and are linked to a national database including digitized photographs, fingerprints, and signatures.
+For minors under 16 years a similar plastic identity card is issued.
 Photos on the minor identity cards are optional from the age of five and mandatory from 12 years old.
 Minors’ identity cards contain the word Menor (minor) instead of holder's signature.
-Additionally, many children are issued paper booklets with handwritten information.
-Parents can request the minor’s identity document at the hospital where the child is born and it includes address, gender, child and parents' names, expiration date and the location of the civil registry’s office.

 Issuing Authority Personnel Title: There is no issuing authority personnel title.